-Baseline information on public appreciation, education and understanding of the marine environment and marine parks relevant to the FHMP includes:
+Baseline information on public appreciation, education and understanding of the marine environment and marine parks relevant to the LYPMP includes:

 • Regular (about annual) phone surveys of the general public have been commissioned by DEWNR to gauge community support and perceptions on a range of factors related to the marine environment and marine parks in South Australia (e.g. Square Holes 2015).
-Community attitudes towards marine parks in South Australia indicated between 79 and 95 per cent support for marine parks (Figure 10).
-Support for marine parks in the local area of the people who were surveyed has typically been lower (between 58 and 79 per cent, Figure 10).
-In 2015, support for marine parks in general versus those in their local area was 75 and 65 per cent, respectively, for respondents from Tumby Bay, Coffin Bay, Streaky Bay, Cowell, Port Lincoln and Ceduna (Square Holes 2015).
+Community attitudes towards marine parks in South Australia have indicated between 79 and 95 per cent support for marine parks (Figure 10).
+Support for marine parks in the local area of the people who were surveyed has typically been lower (between 58 and 79 per cent, Square Holes 2015, Figure 10).